larry801/online_ocr/source/readme.md

 If it is not an image.
 This addon will tell you, No image in clipboard.
 If there is only text in clipboard, this addon will try to use it as a path of local file.
 If it is not a path, this addon will tell you: Text in clipboard is not a valid path.
 If the corresponding file is not an image this addon will tell you: The file specified in clipboard is not an image.

+There is also a gesture to cancel current recognition.
+This gesture can be useful if you think you have waited for too long and want to cancel.
+Also sometimes you do not want to be disturbed by recognition message because you need to review some messages arrived after recognition start.
+This gesture is left unassigned.
+Please assign it before using.

 ## Engines